ThomasPlattner/responsive-handin/README.md

 - About: More info about the author
 - Categories: Overview of blog articles seperated into different categories

 The main parts are articles.
-The script loads four articles:
+There is a script loading four articles by default:
 - Cars
 - Boats
 - Planes